 - 100% delivery rate.
 If they can’t deliver my emails, I might as well go back to my old setup.
 This doesn’t include bad addresses and the like.
 I’m simply looking for a service that keeps their IP addresses clean and off any blacklists.
 If they are smart, they shouldn’t use an IP address when it is on a blacklist.

-I was originally only going to test Mailgun and SendGrid.
+I had originally planned to only test Mailgun and SendGrid.
 However, SendGrid blocked my initial signup, so I tried a couple others in the meantime.
 That also meant that Mailgun was the first transactional email platform up for testing.

 Mailgun had a nice looking interface, and made it nice and simple to setup SPF and DKIM records for best deliverability.
 They also mentioned something interesting during setup.
 They recommended using a sub-domain like mg.example.com for sending transactional email.
 If the reputation of your sub-domain gets ruined for some reason, you can ditch it and move on.
 That would be a lot harder to do if you used your primary top-level domain (like example.com).